awsdocs/aws-cdk-guide/doc_source/identifiers.md

 ## Unique IDs<a name="identifiers_unique_ids"></a>

-Since AWS CloudFormation requires that all logical IDs in a template are unique, the CDK must be able to generate unique identifier for each construct in an application\.
-Since the CDK already has paths that are globally unique, the CDK generates these unique identifiers by concatenating the elements of the path, and adds an 8\-digit hash\.
+Since AWS CloudFormation requires that all logical IDs in a template are unique, the AWS CDK must be able to generate unique identifier for each construct in an application\.
+Since the AWS CDK already has paths that are globally unique, the AWS CDK generates these unique identifiers by concatenating the elements of the path, and adds an 8\-digit hash\.
 The hash is necessary, as otherwise two distinct paths, such as `A/B/C` and `A/BC` would result in the same identifier\.
-The CDK calls this concatenated path elements and hash the *unique ID* of the construct\.
+The AWS CDK calls this concatenated path elements and hash the *unique ID* of the construct\.

 You can access the unique ID of any construct programatically, as shown in the following example, which gets the unique ID of `myConstruct`\.
-Since ids must be unique within the scope they are created, their paths are always unique within a CDK application\.
+Since ids must be unique within the scope they are created, their paths are always unique within a AWS CDK application\.

 ```
 const uid: string = myConstruct.node.uniqueId;